Allen-Synthesis/EuroPi/software/contrib/consequencer.md

 # Screen saver

 To improve performance a little, a screen saver mode has been added which turns the screen off if the module has not been interacted with in 10 seconds.
 The screen saver is turned off as soon as an interaction occurs.
-Example interactions are : ain input, knob movement, button presses.
+Example interactions are knob movement and button presses.

 # Advanced usage